-The Friends of Plymouth City Museum and Art Gallery (FPCMAG) is a registered charity whose principal purpose is to support our work and help us acquire objects for public display.
+The Friends of Plymouth City Museum and Art Gallery (FPCMAG) is a registered charity whose principal purpose was to support our work and help us acquire objects for public display.

-The Friends raise money through annual subscriptions and special events held throughout the year.
+The Friends raised money through annual subscriptions and special events.

-Since their establishment in 1951, these activities have enabled the Friends to help us acquire a wide variety of objects for our permanent collections and galleries.
+Since their establishment in 1951, these activities enabled the Friends to help us acquire a wide variety of objects for our permanent collections and galleries.
 You can see a selection of images of Friends’ events on Flickr.

 The Friends of Plymouth City Museum and Art Gallery (FPCMAG) was founded on Tuesday 27 November 1951 with HRH The Duke of Edinburgh KG KT as patron.
 They celebrated their 60th anniversary in 2011.

 The group was originally named the Friends of Buckland Abbey and Plymouth Museum.
 The first President was The Earl of Mount Edgcumbe, the Vice President was Sir Harold Harmsworth and Viscountess Astor accepted an invitation to be a Committee member.

 The object of the fund was to enrich the existing collections by the acquisition of suitable works of art and other appropriate material.
 Since that time they have raised several thousand pounds to support acquisitions.
 These include:

 - paintings and sketches of local scenes by famous Westcountry artists